MHasanRaza1/techno-web/README.md

 </ul>

 <h1>Deployment 🚀</h1>
 The project is deployed on Vercel, ensuring high performance and global accessibility.
-Visit the live project here: Techno Web App
+Visit the live project here: Techno Web

 <h1>Author 🧑‍💻</h1>
-- <b>Hasan Raza:</b> Creator of Techno Web App
+- <b>Hasan Raza:</b> Creator of Techno Web

 <h1>Contribution 🤝</h1>
-Contributions to Techno Web App are welcome!
+Contributions to Techno Web are welcome!
 Whether you have feedback, suggestions, or want to contribute to the codebase, feel free to open an issue or submit a pull request.

 <h1>License 📄</h1>
 This project is licensed under the MIT License.
 See the LICENSE file for more details.